Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 ```
 plt.figure(figsize=(10, 6))
 ```
-Convert the transaction values to billions for better readability
+Convert the transaction values to billions for better readability and plot the chart
 ```
 Transaction_Value_By_Year['Transaction Value By Year (Billion)'] = Transaction_Value_By_Year['Transaction Value By Year'] / 1e9